HaroldOtsus/PrjTextReverser/README.md

-PrjTextReverser
+PrjTextReverser.

 Application to reverse text strings.

-Created in Visual Studio and written in Visual Basic .NET
+Created in Visual Studio and written in Visual Basic .NET.